Can You Get Fired for Having Sleep Apnea?

 Can Employers Require Sleep Apnea Testing?

 Currently, federal law does not require testing for sleep apnea.
 The law does not mandate sleep apnea testing.
 However, employers in certain industries (like travel or logistics for those who drive trucks, trains, etc.) can suggest the idea of taking a sleep test for new job candidates and even existing employees.
-The law can mandate that an employee must take the proper steps to managing sleep apnea if they have the condition.
+The law can mandate that an employee must take the proper steps to manage sleep apnea if they have the condition.

 Getting the proper testing and treatment for sleep apnea can improve productivity and save lives.
 Sleep Care Online can help with that, and you can even get the test done in the comfort of your own home.